Instructions for Android

 Making an observation

 To start an observation from the main menu, click "start observing stars".
 The screen will show you an indication asking you to tip your phone into landscape mode.
+It should go away when you tip the phone.
+(If it does not, your phone may be set to lock the screen in portrait mode.
+You will have to turn this setting off to use the app.)
 At this point, the app will only work properly if you're outside, as it needs to get a GPS signal.
 This can sometimes take up to a few minutes.

 If it is still twilight or if the moon is in the sky, the app will give you a message that it's not "dark enough".
 The moon prevents measurements from being made for about two weeks at a time, so if this is the case, the app allows you to add a note to your calendar when the next observing period at your location starts.
 (Click "Measure anyway" if you'd like to test out the app.)